ashleybuckner/eepromprogrammer/README.md

 If data is set to B, then port B will be used for the EEPROM data and A for the low order (bits 0 to 7) addresses.
 If 'B' the other way round.
 This must be set.
 OE and WE allow to specify the GPIO pins for the EEPROM's output enable and write enable pins.
-A8 to A12 specify the high order address pins - currently only EEPROMs with a size of no more than 8kbytes can be programmed.
+A8 onwards2 specify the high order address pins - currently only EEPROMs with a size of no more than 32kbytes can be programmed (or, rather, have been tested).

 An example file is given below.